sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

     but screencast can be hosted on streamable.com and the link pasted into the issue.
 - Crash log (If the crash log is known, although this is **NOT** required)
     - If you have a long crash log, [Pastebin](https://pastebin.com/) can help (Make sure to set expiration to 'never')
+- SQL log (If the log content is relevant)
 - Project file or database file in use (**NOT** required)

 A template from the GitHub issue will help you write a good bug/issue report.